 What about Social Security?

-The retirement benefit you will receive is based on a percentage of your average monthly wage using a 35 year base of earnings.
-If you don’t have 35 years of earnings, the Social Security system will substitute “zero” years to reach the 35 year base.
-If something where to happen to you and you become disabled before your full retirement age, you might qualify for Social Security disability benefits if you’ve worked and paid Social Security taxes in five of the ten years preceding the disability.
+The retirement benefits you will receive is based on a percentage of your average monthly wage using a 35-year base of earnings.
+If you don’t have 35 years of earnings, the Social Security system will substitute “zero” years to reach the 35-year base.
+If something were to happen to you and you become disabled before your full retirement age, you might qualify for Social Security disability benefits if you’ve worked and paid Social Security taxes in five of the ten years preceding the disability.
 If you also receive a pension from a job where you did not pay Social Security taxes like civil service jobs or positions in the education system, your Social Security benefit might be reduced.

-If you qualify you can even choose to start to claim your spousal benefit (generally 50% of the Social Security recipient’s full benefit) at your full retirement age, delaying your own benefit and building up delayed retirement credits in your PIA based on your work history, switching to your own benefit for a higher amount later.
+If you qualify you can choose to start to claim your spousal benefit (generally 50% of the Social Security recipient’s full benefit) at your full retirement age, which then delays your own benefit and builds up delayed retirement credits in your PIA based on your work history.
+This allows you to switch over to your own benefit for a higher amount later.
 Who doesn’t want a raise at age 70?

 Couples can also use the “file and suspend” strategy to boost their benefits from Social Security.
 When you’ve reached full retirement age, you may claim your Social Security benefit and then immediately suspend payments.
 Your spouse is now able to claim their spousal benefit based on your Social Security credits.
 Since you are not drawing a personal benefit from the system your own future benefit will continue to increase.